OSDeploy/GitBook/psmodule/osdrivers/export-osdrivers.md

 ## Example

 In the example image, I am taking my Primary OSDrivers Repository at D:\OSDrivers and exporting Nvidia Video Drivers that are compatible with Windows 10.
 After execution, a Grid will be displayed with the results.
 Select the files you want to Export and press OK.
-Your -SecondaryOSDrivers will be created with OSDrivers.vbs and the files selected.
+Your -SecondaryOSDrivers will be created with OSDrivers.vbs and the files you selected.

 ![](/assets/2018-02-17_1-40-38.png)